 My husband also got the matching teacup and saucer for me (not currently available).
 It is nicely weighted and, again, I love the simple but elegant form.

 I have styled my new teapot with a mixture of new and old that I had on hand.

 The tray is from H&M home.
 I love the colour – it is definitely one of my signature colours.
 The size and weight are also great.

 The blue polka dot sugar bowl I found a few years ago at a little boutique.
 It is from Greengate.
-They don’t seen to have it any more, but they still have a few cute ones.
+They don’t seem to have it anymore, but they still have a few cute ones.

 The serviette is from IKEA.
-I am not sure when I got it: obviously it is no longer available.
+I am not sure when I got it: obviously, it is no longer available.
 There are some cute ones this season that would work though, like these or these or these.
 I might have to go and get some – I’m sure Miss M will accompany me happily.
-I like this cute frog serviette holder too.
+I like this cute frog serviette holder too (which is similar to one that is no longer available at IKEA).
 Perhaps he could even be a bit of whimsy on my tea tray.

 I wanted to ensure that my new teapot had simple, elegant lines and would go with some of this special collection.
 Et Voilà!
 I think it does!

 The little glass bowl was a serendipitous find.
 After my Mum died, my Dad wanted to clean out a number of cupboards.
 One was storing a lot of things that had come from my Grandparent’s house (Mum’s parents) when my Grandma had to move into a care home.
 There were also a number of boxes in this cupboard that no one had opened for years.
 They contained things that came from my Paternal Grandparents.